-As students return to school in the fall of 2021, HCPS will continue to implement and monitor mitigation measures based upon the guidance and recommendations of the CDC, Maryland State Department of Education (MSDE), and the Harford County Health Department (HCHD).
-As further guidance is provided, our procedures may change; however, at this time, these are our current intentions for the 2021-2022 school year.
+HCPS continues to implement and monitor mitigation measures based upon the guidance and recommendations of the CDC, Maryland State Department of Education (MSDE), and the Harford County Health Department (HCHD).
+As further guidance is provided, our procedures may change; however, at this time, this information reflects our current practices.